flow-typed/flow-typed/docs/flow-typed-config.md

 ### workspaces

 Flow-typed works out of the box with yarn or npm workspaces to install sub project dependencies.
-But if your monorepo uses neither you can still let flow-typed know where to pull dependencies to search for definitions from with the `workspaces` key.
+But if your monorepo uses neither you can still let flow-typed know where to pull dependencies to search for definitions from with the `workspaces` key which follows the same glob format as yarn or npm.

 ```json
 {